humdrum-tools/humdrum-documentation/guide/ch38/index.md

 procedure* (Huron, 1991a).
 The essence of this approach is to shift two spines with respect to each other.

-Recall that the <span class="tool">reihe</span> command ([Chapter 35](/guide/ch35)) provides a <span class="option">s</span> option that causes a shift in the serial position of data tokens.
-For example, suppose we had an input consisting of the numbers 1 through
+Recall that the <span class="tool">reihe</span> command ([Chapter&nbsp;35](/guide/ch35)) provides a <span class="option">s</span>
+option that causes a shift in the serial position of data tokens.
-5. The following command:
+For example, suppose we had an input consisting of the numbers 1 through 5.
+The following command:

 ```bash
 reihe -s +1 file